senotrusov/notes/arch-linux-installation.md

 unit MiB
 ```

+**Create the EFI system partition (ESP)**

+Create a FAT32 partition that occupies the space from 1 MiB up to the chosen alignment point, which comes out to roughly 1.10 GiB.

 ???+ info "Rationale for the 1152 MiB alignment point"

     Modern high-density TLC and QLC flash devices that use 3-bit cells and multi-plane layouts often have erase block sizes divisible by three, such as 24 MiB, 48 MiB, or 96 MiB.